 Sunday Service and Meal

 We serve a hot meal and offer a worship service each Sunday afternoon that is attended primarily by the urban poor and homeless.
 We also distribute clothing to those who need it.
-To find out about volunteering click here.
-To learn more about donating clothing click here.
+To learn more about donating clothing click on the button Donate Clothes

 Many of our guests suffer from untreated medical or psychological conditions.
 Every Sunday a team of doctors and nurses provide medical screening and help our guests navigate the complicated healthcare system.
 See Street Corner Care below.

 There is a team of volunteers who sit down at the tables with our guests and write down any prayer requests they might have.
 These prayer requests are distributed to over one hundred prayer warriors who pray for our guests during the week.
-To sign up to receive prayer requests click here.
+To sign up to receive prayer requests click on the button Sign Up

 Once a month we have a case worker from Presbyterian Urban Ministries who provides IDs and counselling.

 A number of church and community groups volunteer at various times throughout the year to serve at Ladle.
 We provide a safe environment for our volunteers to learn about and to serve the urban poor and homeless.
-To find out about volunteering click here.
+To find out about volunteering click on the button Volunteer

 Saturday Food Distribution

 On the second Saturday of each month Ladle acts as a distribution site for the Federal Emergency Food Assistance Program in the downtown area.
 Individuals and families who meet the federal income requirements receive food packages once a month.
 Many of the attendees live in the three large low income housing units within blocks of the church.
-To find out about volunteering click here.
+To find out about volunteering click on the button Volunteer